theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 #### Education for Sustainable Development

-Education for Sustainable Development ihas become an important tool for all courses that I teach.
-It is a framework that makes sure that our students stay competitive in todays global economy.
-What I love about it is that it emphasizes competences such as systems thinking, anticipatory thinking, critical thinking, normative competence, collaboration, problem solving, and self-competence.
+Education for Sustainable Development has become an important reference point for my teaching, especially in courses dealing with sustainability, entrepreneurship, management, and business model innovation.
+It emphasizes competences such as systems thinking, anticipatory thinking, critical thinking, normative competence, collaboration, problem solving, and self-competence.

+These competences are difficult to develop through input alone.
+They require open problems, discussion, perspective-taking, experimentation, and reflection.
+For this reason, ESD connects closely with my interest in challenge-based learning and in teaching formats that ask students to work with complexity rather than only reproduce established answers.

   </div>
 </div>